gosub-io/gosub-beacon/swift/README.md

 `crates/beacon-gtk/resources/`, because SwiftPM will not take resources from outside its own target directory.
 Change the art and both need updating.

-`about.png` is the day scene and `about-credits.png` the night one, behind the credits list.
+`about.jpg` is the day scene and `about-credits.jpg` the night one, behind the credits list.
+They are JPEG rather than PNG: they are photographs, and PNG stored them at four times the size for no visible gain (2.1 MB each against roughly 470 KB, measuring 38-42 dB PSNR).
+The originals also carried an alpha channel - entirely unused in the credits scene, and 0.8% stray pixels in the other - so they are flattened onto black, which is what sits behind them.
 Neither carries text the window needs to own: the version, copyright and gosub.io link sit in the action bar, where the version comes from the build and the URL is a real link.
 The artwork runs edge to edge behind them.